 Aquaventure Water Park

 A fun way to spend time with family and friends, Aquaventure Water Park’s 105 outstanding rides and water thrills will never leave a dull moment this day.
 With Aquaventure water park tickets in hand, you enter a world filled with countless gallons of water implemented in rides in various ways: a meandering lazy river, a thrilling wave simulator for surfing, high-speed, gravity-defying rides, and splash play areas for kids.
 One of the Atlantis Aquaventure insider tips we would like to share is that rather than buying the ticket, consider planning a stay at Atlantis The Palm.
 If you have the budget, then go for this once-in-a-lifetime opportunity to explore Dubai’s finesse in luxury stays, refined fine dining, and extraordinary thrill experiences.
-With a stay, you will get complimentary access not just to the water park, but also to The Lost Chambers Aquarium, private beaches, inclusive breakfasts, gaming credit at Wave House for kids, and more.
+With a stay, you will get complimentary access to the water park, Lost Chambers Aquarium, private beaches, breakfasts, gaming credit at Wave House for kids, and more.

 Day 4 – Wildlife and Nature Sceneries